r-owen/base_loom_server/docs/installing.md

     * If you plan to weave any of the patterns you uploaded, go to the beginning before you disconnect, because the pattern database remembers where you left off weaving and threading.

-4. Run the loom server.
+## Running a Loom Server

 Once you know how to run the loom server, run it with the real USB port for your loom.
+Be sure to include the [command line options](#command-line-options) you wish to use, even though they are not shown here.

 On macOS or unix:

     run_toika_loom <num_shafts> <usb_port_name>

 or, if it is not on the PATH:

     <path-to-executable>/run_toika_loom <num_shafts> <usb_port_name>

 On Windows:

     run_toika_loom.exe <num_shafts> <usb_port_name>

 or, if it is not on the PATH:

     <path-to-executable>/run_toika_loom.exe <num_shafts> <usb_port_name>

 <num_shafts> is the number of shafts your loom has.
 This is used in two ways:

 * Pattern files that have too many shafts are rejected.
 * The data format used by Toika ES dobby heads varies depending on the number of shafts.
     If you specify the wrong value, the loom will not work correctly.

-    The run command accepts additional options to specify the loom name, server port, etc.
-    One option of note:

-    * `--reset-db`: clear all save weaving patterns.
-Only use this when you want a fresh start.
+## Command Line Options

+The run_x_loom commands (e.g. run_toika_loom) accept various command line options.

 To run more than one loom server on the same computer, specify loom-specific values for each of the following options:

 * `--db-path`: path of the pattern database

-    * `--port`: server port
+* `--port`: web server port

+Another option of note:

+* `--reset-db`: clear all save weaving patterns.
+   Use this when you want to clear all patterns or think the database might be corrupted.

-    For a full list of options, run the command with option `--help`.
+For a full list run the command with `-h` or `--help`.

-5. To upgrade to a newer version of one or more packages:
+## Upgrading Software

+Use pip to upgrade your software.
+For example:

         python -m pip install --upgrade dtx_to_wif base_loom_server toika_loom_server

-    (omit any packages you do not wish to upgrade).
-    You can also specify specific versions; seee pip's documentation for details.
+On Toika's built-in web server you will almost certainly have to include the scary-looking `--break-system-packages` argument.
+Don't worry; it is safe in this context:

+        python -m pip install --upgrade dtx_to_wif base_loom_server toika_loom_server -—break-system-packages

+See pip's documentation for more information, including how to specify specific versions of packages.